TGIF: Text-Guided Layer Fusion Mitigates Hallucination in Multimodal LLMs: Experiments

 Table~\ref{tab:tgif_results_grouped} summarizes TGIF’s quantitative performance across three evaluation families: hallucination, OCR, and general reasoning.
 Our method consistently improves fine-grained grounding and text perception while maintaining strong overall reasoning ability.
 Compared to static layer-fusion baselines such as DenseConnector and MMFuser, TGIF’s text-guided routing achieves clear gains on hallucination and OCR benchmarks, validating the effectiveness of adaptive, query-aware fusion.
 TGIF delivers consistent improvement on hallucination-focused benchmarks (+3.7\% on HallusionBench, +1.1\% on POPE) and OCR tasks (+0.9\% on TextVQA, +0.7\% on OCRBench), while matching or surpassing DenseConnector and MMFuser on overall reasoning benchmarks.
 These results demonstrate that text-guided inter-layer fusion enhances grounding precision without compromising high-level semantics.

 We further analyze TGIF’s performance on hallucination mitigation, fine-grained perception, and general reasoning to understand its behavior across tasks.
 For detailed performance comparisons, we adopt the best-performing configuration, TGIF with a pretraining-only load-balancing coefficient of $\lambda=0.01$.
+Unless otherwise specified, \textbf{TGIF} refers to this final configuration ($\lambda{=}0.01$) throughout all tables and figures.

-\subsubsection{Hallucination mitigation}
+\subsection{Hallucination Mitigation}